If you are using Slack, you can forward alerts from Red Hat Advanced Cluster Security for Kubernetes to Slack.

-On the RHACS portal, navigate to Platform Configuration → System policies.
+On the RHACS portal, navigate to Platform Configuration → Policies.

-Select the check boxes for one or more policies that you want to send alerts for.
+Select the policy for which you want to send alerts.

-In the Enable Notifications dialog box, select the check box for the Slack notifier.
+In the Attach Notifiers section, select the check box for the Slack notifier.

-If you have not configured any other integrations, you will see No notifiers configured!.
+If you have not configured any integrations, the system displays a message that no notifiers are configured.

 Click Next until you reach Review Policy, then click Save.